-- Camps and associated infrastructure, laydown areas and quarries, buildings and physical structures will be decommissioned.
-All foundations will be re-graded to ensure physical and geotechnical stability and promote free-drainage, and any obstructed drainage patterns will be re-established. - Using non-hazardous landfill, facilities will receive a final quarry rock cover which will ensure physical and geotechnical stability. - Mine waste rock will be used as structural mine backfill. - The Doris TIA surface will be covered rock.
-Once the water quality in the reclaim pond has reached the required discharge criteria, the North Dam will be breached and the flow returned to Doris Creek. - The Madrid to Boston All-Weather Road and Boston Airstrip will remain in place after Reclamation and Closure.
+- Landfills will be closed by removing and disposing of the liner, and re-grading the berms to ensure the area is physically and geotechnically stable. - Mine waste rock will be used as structural mine backfill. - The Doris TIA surface will be covered waste rock.
+Once the water quality in the reclaim pond has reached the required discharge criteria, the North Dam will be breached and the flow returned to Doris Creek. - The Madrid to Boston AWR and Boston Airstrip will remain in place after Reclamation and Closure.
 Peripheral equipment will be removed.
-Where rock drains, culverts, or bridges have been installed, the roadway or airstrip will be breached and the element removed.
+Where rock drains, culverts or bridges have been installed, the roadway or airstrip will be breached and the element removed.
 The breached opening will be sloped and armoured with rock to ensure that natural drainage can pass without the need for long-term maintenance. - A low permeability cover, including a geomembrane, will be placed over the Boston TMA.
-The contact water containment berms will be breached.
-The balance of the berms will be left in place to prevent localised permafrost degradation.
+The contact water containment berms will be breached and the liner will be cut to prevent collecting any water.
+The balance of the berms will be left in place to prevent localized permafrost degradation.